yorak/nyccc/README.md

     ```(European Union publications 2001)``` is a valid citation, but not
     100% correctly matched with the corresponding reference.
  - Numbered aka.
 ACS style is not supported.
+ - Unit testing is desperately needed.
+The code is quite fragile and the domain is fraught with special cases.
+Pull requests are welcome.

 ## Example 1